There was never a better time to be a big-haired hard rock band from Los Angeles than in 1987.

 The split came in the wake of the US Monsters Of Rock stadium tour in 1988, on which Dokken played immediately after Metallica and were duly annihilated.

-They would reunite in the 1990s, but their glory days ended with Back For The Attack.
+They would reunite in the 1990s and beyond, but their glory days ended with Back For The Attack.